Cadasta/cadasta-docs/en/04-records.md

 ### Project & Location Resources {#project-resources}

-Each project may have many locations, and each location may have its own set of documentation or resources about it.
-Some of that documentation may relate to multiple locations within a project, or it may just relate to the project itself.
+Land rights projects can come with all kinds of documentation - like legal documents, letters, pictures and more.
+Some of that documentation may relate to multiple locations within a project, or to a party or group, or it may just relate to the project in general.

-The Cadasta Platform is set up to handle this complexity.
-As a result, resources like photos, letters, deeds, or anything else related to your project can be organized as you need.
+The Cadasta Platform is set up to handle this kind of complexity, organizing resources into three different types:

+* Resources pertaining a specific location,

+* Resources pertaining to parties and relationships, and

+* Resources pertaining to the project generally.

 ####Adding a New Resources {#adding-new-resource}

-There are a few ways to add a new resource, as resources can be assigned to a few different aspects of a project:
+There are a few ways to add a new resource, depending what it pertains to (a location, a relationship, or the project overall).

-* a project location
-* a location relationship, and
-* the project in general.

 If you're adding a resource related to a specific project location, select the **Resources tab** from the location overview page, and then **Add new resource.**